What is Bankruptcy?

 Does My Spouse Have to File With Me?

 No. There is no requirement that a husband and wife file bankruptcy together.
-In some instances, if most debts are owed only by one spouse, it may be appropriate for that spouse to file alone.
-But, jointly owned property may be affected if only one spouse files.
-In most cases, a husband and wife have the same debts or have co-signed the same loan agreements.
-If only one spouse files in this situation, the creditors can continue to demand payment from the spouse who did not file.
+In some instances, if most debts are owed by one spouse, it may be appropriate for that spouse to file alone.
+Jointly owned property, however, may be affected if only one spouse files for bankruptcy.
+In most cases, a husband and wife have the same debts or co-signed the same loan agreements.
+If only one spouse files in this situation, the creditors can continue to demand payment form the spouse who did not file.
 Typically it costs the same whether one or both spouses file.

 What if I Have No Assets?